FLAME 3 Dataset: Unleashing the Power of Radiometric Thermal UAV Imagery for Wildfire Management: FLAME Classification Comparison

-In order to evaluate the effectiveness and value of the radiometric thermal TIFF files, evaluation was performed under multimodal input scenarios, as well as with unimodal thermal or TIFF as input.
-FLAME 2 image counts were as described previously, and FLAME 1 excluded from this evaluation due to no thermal images designated for classification from that dataset.
-Additionally, FLAME 2 did not include TIFF files.
-The FLAME 3 training set contained imagery from Shoetank, Willamette, Payson Hundred Rx, and Hanna Hammock, totaling 3,942 Fire and 2,255 No Fire images.
-The FLAME 3 testing set contained 116 Fire and 116 No Fire images from Sycan Marsh.
-FLAME 3 RGB-TIFF and TIFF only combinations had Payson Hundred Rx and Hanna Hammock removed in the respective training sets, and the TIFF raw data was normalized between 0 and 255 before converting to PyTorch tensors.
+To evaluate the effectiveness of radiometric thermal TIFF data in conjunction with visual context, experiments were also conducted under multimodal input settings.
+FLAME~2 image counts were as described previously, and FLAME~1 was excluded from this evaluation because it does not provide paired thermal imagery designated for classification.
+Additionally, FLAME~2 does not include TIFF files.
+The FLAME~3 multimodal training pool contained imagery from Shoetank, Payson Hundred Rx, and Hanna Hammock, while the same strictly held-out test set constructed from Willamette and Sycan was used for evaluation.
+This test set contains 430 balanced Fire/No-Fire image pairs and was excluded from training to eliminate leakage and support rigorous cross-geographic testing.
+For RGB--TIFF combinations, Payson Hundred Rx and Hanna Hammock were removed where TIFF data were unavailable.
+TIFF raw data were normalized between 0 and 255 before conversion to PyTorch tensors.
+To ensure comparability across input types, the same preprocessing conventions and 80-epoch training schedule were used within each sweep.

-The results from this testing are seen in \textbf{Table \ref{class_flame}}.
-The highest test accuracy of 91.38\% was observed under the FLAME 3 TIFF only input, followed by the second highest test accuracy of 90.95\% for FLAME 3 RGB-TIFF.
-These outperform all other multimodal and unimodal inputs utilizing the thermal imagery from FLAME 2 or 3.
-Additionally, the TIFF only and RGB-TIFF inputs were trained using a smaller subset of the FLAME 3.
-This showcases that the FLAME 3 TIFF files contain rich contextual information covering a wide range of wildfire scenarios, allowing a model trained with this dataset to generalize much better than previous FLAME dataset iterations.
-FLAME 3 inputs utilizing the TIFF files also show the best F1-scores and sensitivity, highlighting the trained models' ability to identify positive instances of fire images, while rejecting false positives.
+The results from this testing are seen in Table \ref{tab:class_multi}.
+Among the evaluated multimodal networks, the novel FLAME~3 RGB--Thermal JPG Cross-Attention Late Fusion architecture achieved the highest overall test accuracy (97.67\%), an F1-Score of 97.73\%, and a perfect AUC of 1.0000.
+These configurations vastly outperform early-fusion multimodal inputs utilizing the thermal imagery from FLAME~2.
+Because the Willamette and Sycan test split is geographically isolated from the training data, these results firmly demonstrate robust cross-burn generalization without compromising sensitivity.

-FLAME 3 thermal only input also provides comparable testing accuracy in relation to other inputs, showing the value in the imagery included in FLAME 3 itself.
-Another important point is that the multimodal FLAME 3 inputs perform better than multimodal FLAME 2 inputs, showing the effort put toward improving alignment of paired imagery in FLAME 3.
+Figure~\ref{fig:best_multimodal_metrics} illustrates the comprehensive evaluation metrics for the highest-performing multimodal architecture (FLAME~3 RGB-Thermal JPG Late Fusion).
+The close alignment of the loss trajectories indicates stable convergence with minimal overfitting, proving that the model successfully extracted generalizable multimodal features rather than memorizing the training distribution.